Roman Catholic Diocese of Rochester: 1969 to present

-As of July 2024, the bishop of Rochester is Salvatore Matano, formerly bishop of the Diocese of Burlington.
+The ninth bishop of Rochester was Salvatore Matano, formerly bishop of the Diocese of Burlington.
 He was appointed by Pope Francis in 2013.
 In September 2017, the diocese inaugurated its sesquicentennial anniversary, marked by a Solemn Mass at Sacred Heart Cathedral.
 The event marked a year-long celebration of the 150-year anniversary and the year of the Eucharist, which Matano proclaimed on the Feast of Corpus Christi.

-The diocese filed for bankruptcy protection in September 2019 due to the numerous lawsuits it faced for sexual abuse of children by clergy and staff.
+The diocese filed for bankruptcy protection in September 2019 in the wake of multiple sexual abuse lawsuits.
 As of July 2024, the bankruptcy court was still working on a settlement.
+In January 2024, a jury awarded a $95 million verdict against the diocese.
+The defendant had accused Foster P. Rogers, assistant pastor at St. Alphonsus Parish in Auburn, of sexually abusing him in 1979 when he was 15-years-old.
+Clark had removed Rogers from ministry in 2002 after the diocese transferred him to several parishes.

+Pope Leo XIV accepted Matano's resignation in 2026 and appointed John S. Bonnici as the tenth bishop of Rochester.
+He was formerly an auxiliary bishop of the Archdiocese of New York.

 Statistics

 The Diocese of Rochester grew as more Catholic immigrants moved to Rochester, peaking in the 1960s.
 Since then, the Catholic population has stabilized while the number of priests and religious sisters has fallen.